alyssavanerelli/grahami/README.md

 # pilon
 ## split
-first need to split genome into scaffolds
+first need to split genome into scaffolds because of memory issues

+split file into